Modernisation of Work Health and Safety Laws - Frequently Asked Questions (FAQ)

 Consistent with the existing approach, fines imposed as a result of a successful prosecution for an offence under the WHS Act will go into consolidated revenue.
 It is a matter for the Government to decide how these receipts are applied to the provision of services to the people of Western Australia.

-Safety Regulation at DMIRS, that is not funded by mines or petroleum levies, is currently funded from consolidated revenue.
+Safety Regulation at DEMIRS, that is not funded by mines or petroleum levies, is currently funded from consolidated revenue.

 If the department amalgamates, will the mines levy cease or will all businesses have to pay a levy?

-DMIRS was established in 2017.
-In forming DMIRS, the former departments of Commerce and Mines and Petroleum and other government entities were amalgamated.
+DEMIRS was established in 2017.
+In forming DEMIRS, the former departments of Commerce and Mines and Petroleum and other government entities were amalgamated.
 The mining and petroleum and geothermal energy levies continue to only be used for the purpose for which they are collected.
 The Government has put in place legislation to ensure the existing levy arrangement continue under the WHS Act.

 How will the WHS Act interface where the Commonwealth has jurisdiction or management and control of a workplace?